ROCm/hipTensor/docs/transition/transition-to-hiptensor-2.x.rst

                                      (void*)&gamma, C_d,
                                      C_d, 0 /* stream */));

-We omit an example w.r.t. hiptensorPermute() since it is akin to the example above.
+We omit an example w.r.t. `hiptensorPermute() <../api-reference/api-reference.html#hiptensorpermute>`_ since it is akin to the example above.